AnalystTeinor/Sales-Dashboard----Excel/README.md

 5. Customer Spending Analysis by country: Understand how much customers are spending base on their location.
 6. Sales Performance by age group: Track the sales performance of age.

+### Challengings
+The dataset was modified with extra values to modify the product category across the years because it had a fixed product category across different years.

 ### Findings
 - The financial data indicates strong revenue generation and a healthy profit margin.
 Maintaining cost efficiency while expanding revenue streams could further enhance profitability.
 - Accessories contribute the highest revenue, followed by bikes and clothing.
 Strategic investment in accessories and bikes could further strengthen overall sales performance.